- Energy: Biomass and solar

 Biomass storage domes in the Port Est dock complex have been inflated as part of these conversion works.
 These 49 m tall, 45,000 cu. m domes are now visible from the municipalities of Le Port and La Possession, as well as nearby roads.

-Le Gol has also started its conversion work
+Le Gol has also completed its conversion work

 Following the publication of the CRE deliberation of February 24, 2022 ruling on the cost of the complete project for the conversion to biomass of the Albioma Le Gol power plant in Reunion, and the publication on April 20, 2022 of the decree relating to the PPE Revised meeting, amendments to the power purchase contracts for the ALG-A and ALG-B power plants were signed on April 29, 2022.